 This will bring together interested groups, together with public support to proceed with the initial modest proposal of two Regional Community-Public Banks that would service all of the 26 counties, as shown in the graphic above.
 The model also includes a Central Support Unit (CSU) for the banks, which also facilitates the introduction of more community banks in the future.

 Note: Northern Mutual an independent group in NI have begun a Community Banking project in the 6 counties.

-The CSU will be required as more banks are added to the network later.
-A Comprehensive Nationwide Community-Public System is required; ideally a Community-Public bank in most every county, with smaller adjacent counties grouped to makeup the required population.
+A Comprehensive Nationwide Community-Public System is required; ideally a Community-Public bank in most every county, with smaller adjacent counties grouped to make up the required population.